Whisper Supremacy

-Whisper Supremacy is the third studio album by Canadian technical death metal band Cryptopsy.
-It is the first album to feature vocalist Mike DiSalvo and the only album to feature guitarist Miguel Roy.
+Whisper Supremacy is the third studio album by Canadian technical death metal band Cryptopsy, released by Century Media, their first for the label.
+It is the first Cryptopsy album to not include vocalist Lord Worm, who had left due to health and finance-related reasons.
+He was replaced by vocalist Mike DiSalvo, while the band also recruited guitarist Miguel Roy for his only album with the band.

 On the US release the band logo is in the upper left, whereas on the German (European) release it is larger and centred.

+Background

+By this point in their career, Cryptopsy had established a following in the Canadian metal underground with their albums Blasphemy Made Flesh and None So Vile.
+However, due to reasons relating to his health and financial difficulties as a member of the band, original vocalist Lord Worm would depart, becoming an English teacher, teaching the language to adults in the largely French-speaking Quebec province.
+The band then replaced him with ex-Infestation vocalist Mike DiSalvo, who had been personally approved by Lord Worm.

 Music

-Whisper Supremacy has been described as a progressive death metal album.
-The album's mix has been described as "all vocals and drums," and the guitar riffs have been said to be "often buried under Flo Mounier's furious blast beats and ferocious double bass drumming".
+Aside from Cryptopsy's usual relentless brutal death and technical-infused style that is displayed on the record, Whisper Supremacy has also been noted for its progressive musical elements.
+The album's mix has been criticized for its guitar lines being quieter in volume compared to the band's first two albums, and was consequently referred to as "all vocals and drums."
 Daniel Gioffre of AllMusic suggested that the riffs "aren't the focal point," of the album so much as "Cryptopsy's desire for aural devastation."
-The album demonstrates brief instances of melody.
-Levasseur's lead guitar playing technique has been described as "conventional," though the album has been noted for its progressive elements.
+The album demonstrates brief instances of melody with Levasseur's guitar playing being called "conventional."